 Other risk factors to be considered are:

-All agencies involved with pregnant women and/or the putative father who have concerns should consider the need for an early Referral to Children's Social Care, so that assessments are undertaken, and family support services provided, as early as possible in the pregnancy.
+All agencies involved with pregnant women and/or the putative father who have concerns should consider the need for an early Referral to Children's Social Care so that assessments are undertaken, and family support services provided, as early as possible in the pregnancy.

 Timing of Conference